Dubai: How to apply for a Golden Visa as a student; process explained

 This classification can significantly influence the documents required.

 Students can expect a faster process if they first receive ICP nomination approval and then visit an Amer centre.
-According to Emmanuel, the application process can indeed be "expedited and made more efficient" if the student obtains a UAE ICP nomination approval prior to visiting Amer, or utilises the GDRFA platform.
+According to the Amer agent, the application process can indeed be "expedited and made more efficient" if the student obtains a UAE ICP nomination approval prior to visiting Amer, or utilises the GDRFA platform.

 Graduates from these universities can apply for the Golden visa with a GPA of 3.5 if they secure a nomination from ICP, he added.